-High winds forecast for Seattle area; more power outages expected
+More Seattle-area power outages expected as high winds return

-Put batteries in your flashlight and charge your cellphones: High winds are returning to Western Washington.
+Put batteries in your flashlights and charge your cellphones: High winds are returning to Western Washington.

 The Puget Sound region could see gusts up to 55 mph beginning Tuesday afternoon, setting the table for potential widespread power outages and an increased threat of landslides, according to the National Weather Service.

-A high wind warning will be in effect from 1 p.m.
+A high-wind warning will be in effect from 1 p.m.
 Tuesday to 1 a.m.
 Wednesday in the Seattle area and southwest interior, the weather service said.
 Southwest winds reaching 30 to 40 mph could blow down trees and power lines and make travel difficult.
 The weather service advises avoiding forested areas and staying in the lower levels of homes, avoiding windows, if possible.

 About 3,500 Puget Sound Energy customers are without power as of Tuesday morning, a decrease from 9,000 customers Monday evening.